csc-training/csc-env-eff/_hands-on/batch_jobs/parallel.md

 ### A simple OpenMP job
 💬 An OpenMP enabled program can take advantage of multiple cores that share the same memory on a **single node**

-1. Dowload a simple OpenMP parallel program with the
+1. Go to the scratch folder.
+    ```bash
+    cd /scratch/project_XXXX         # replace XXXX
     ```
+    - Now your input (and output) are on a disk that is accessible on the compute node.

+💡 You can list your projects with `csc-projects`).

+{:start="2"}
+2. Dowload a simple OpenMP parallel program with the
+    ```
     wget https://a3s.fi/hello_omp.x/hello_omp.x
     ```
-2. Make it executable using the command:
+3. Make it executable using the command:
     ```bash
     chmod +x hello_omp.x
     ```
-3. Copy the following example into a file called `my_parallel_omp.bash` and change the `projet_XXXX` to the project you actually want to use:
+4. Copy the following example into a file called `my_parallel_omp.bash` and change the `projet_XXXX` to the project you actually want to use:

     ```bash
     #!/bin/bash